GouthamKumar025/EDA-and-BDA-Project/README.md

 # Movie Recommendation System
-Data Collection: Gather a large dataset of movie-related information, including details like movie titles, genres, release dates, ratings, user reviews, cast and crew information, etc. Datasets like MovieLens, IMDb, or TMDB can be used for this purpose.
+<h2>Data Collection</h2>: Gather a large dataset of movie-related information, including details like movie titles, genres, release dates, ratings, user reviews, cast and crew information, etc. Datasets like MovieLens, IMDb, or TMDB can be used for this purpose.

 Data Cleaning and Preprocessing: Clean the dataset by handling missing values, removing duplicates, standardizing formats, and ensuring consistency in the data.
 This step is crucial for accurate analysis.